Characters from the manga Delicious in Dungeon.

 - Among monsters chimera are commonly seen as fascinating by him.
 In addition to his enthusiasm toward Falin and Izutsumi's conditions, he notes that he used to believe a monster was best composed of as many creatures as possible before coming to appreciate how just two creatures in one heighten each other's charms.

-- The Pollyanna: He's perpetually cheery and relaxed, which can be jarring as he casually talks about how he cooks and eats demons from the underworld and plainly comments how her sister was resurrected using extremely dangerous dark magic.
+- The Pollyanna: He's perpetually cheery and relaxed, which can be jarring as he casually talks about how he cooks and eats monsters from the underworld and plainly comments how his sister was resurrected using extremely dangerous dark magic.
 It's not that he doesn't worry, it's just that his near-unshakable demeanor clashes horribly with the mood.